grow knowledge, Growing Center

 Environmental Stress Prevention

-Extreme temperature: If you’re growing plants outdoors, you can protect them from frost by covering them with cloths, blankets, or specialized plant covers.
+Extreme temperature: If you're growing plants outdoors, you can protect them from frost by covering them with cloths, blankets, or specialized plant covers.
 In contrast, use shade cloth or umbrellas to shield your plants from intense heat during scorching heatwaves.
-For indoor gardening, make sure your grow room has a consistent temperature and humidity level with an air conditioner, incline fan, or other effective equipment.
+For indoor gardening, make sure your grow room has a consistent temperature and humidity level with an air conditioner, oscillating fan, or other effective equipment.

 Intense direct sunlight: For outdoor plants, move them to a location with filtered or dappled light.
 You might also consider using shade cloth or temporary shading devices to protect them during the hottest parts of the day.
 This will help prevent further sunburn damage.